Great Lakes Chronicle Newsletter logo. Graphic of a person in a wheelchair reaches up to catch a paper airplane

 Official EEOC Seal

 EEOC v.
-Reliable Maintenance Solutions, Inc.
+Morton Salt, Inc.

 EEOC v.
-Reliable Maintenance Solutions, Inc.
+Criswell Chevrolet, Inc.

 Title II - State and Local Government

-Official Seal of the Department of Education
+Official Seal of the United States District Court Central District of California

 Title III - Places of Public Accommodation